GrabbenD/ostree-utility/README.md

 ### Overview

-This serves to help you to curate your own setup by demonstrating how to:
+This is a helper script which aids in curating your own setup by demonstrating how to:
 1. Build an immutable OSTree image using rootfs from a Podman Containerfile.
 2. Partition and prepare UEFI/GPT disks for a minimal OSTree host system.
 3. Generate OSTree repository in a empty filesystem.